anycable/anycable/docs/non_rails.md

-# Using AnyCable without Rails
+# Using AnyCable Ruby without Rails

-AnyCable can be used without Rails, thus allowing you to use ActionCable-like functionality in your app.
+AnyCable Ruby can be used without Rails, thus, allowing you to bring real-time and Action Cable-like functionality into your Ruby application.

-> Learn how to use AnyCable with Hanami in the ["AnyCable off Rails: connecting Twilio streams with Hanami"](https://evilmartians.com/chronicles/anycable-goes-off-rails-connecting-twilio-streams-with-hanami) blog post.

-## Requirements

-- Ruby >= 2.7
-- Redis or NATS (see [broadcast adapters](broadcast_adapters.md))

 ## Installation